lambdaclass/concrete/ROADMAP.md

     `docs/SPARK_CLASS_ASSURANCE.md` updates, examples with one parser/buffer
     loop and one policy/data-flow function, and a gate proving facts are reported as proved/enforced/reported/assumed/trusted rather than prose-only.
+20. Define a development-only expectation policy, borrowing Roc's useful lightweight `expect` idea but fitting Concrete's evidence model.
+The goal is a clear place for "this should hold during tests/dev" that cannot be mistaken for proof, runtime-safety evidence, or a release assumption.
+    Candidate surface may be an attribute, a test helper, or a restricted `expect` form, but the semantics must be decided before syntax: it is allowed in tests/examples and development profiles; it produces `tested`/`dev_checked` evidence only; it is excluded from `ProvableV1` unless translated into an explicit contract/obligation; and release bundles must either omit it, downgrade it, or list it as non-release evidence.
+Add `docs/EXPECTATION_POLICY.md`,
+    `examples/expectation_policy/{dev_expect,test_expect,release_reject,contract_replacement}/`,
+    and `scripts/tests/check_expectation_policy.sh`; the gate must prove that a passing expectation is never reported as `proved` and that a release/high- integrity profile cannot silently rely on it.

 ## Phase 13: Runtime Safety Obligations